DevExpress/devextreme-documentation/api-reference/10 UI Components/Editor/1 Configuration/isDirty.md

 ##### readonly

 ---
-This property is a readonly flag.
-You can use it to check whether the editor was changed.
+This property is a read-only flag.
+You can use it to check whether the editor value changed.

 ---
 ##### jQuery